 Belkin universal vent mount: The best of the best

 Belkin’s universal vent mount is our current favorite car phone holder because it offers a little bit of everything.
-It brings a simple design to the table, and it slots right into your car’s air conditioning vents.
-That simple design hides a durable construction, with arms made from aluminum rather than the more popular plastic approach.
+It brings a simple design, and it slots right into your car’s air conditioning vents.
+The simple design hides a durable construction, with arms made from aluminum rather than the more popular plastic approach.
 In his review experience, our own Edgar Cervantes had nothing but praise for the strength of that grip.

 Belkin claims support for 5.5-inch devices — in reality, it can do much more.